Jack Suwinski Player Props: Pirates vs. Reds

 Jack Suwinski At The Plate

-- Suwinski is batting .250 with a double, four home runs and seven walks.
+- Suwinski is batting .263 with a double, five home runs and eight walks.

-- Suwinski has gotten a hit in seven of 12 games this season (58.3%), with multiple hits twice.
+- In eight of 13 games this season (61.5%), Suwinski has reached safely via hit, and that includes multiple hits twice.

-- Suwinski has driven in a run in six games this season (50.0%), including two games with multiple runs batted in.
+- Suwinski has driven in a run in seven games this year (53.8%), including two games with multiple runs batted in.

-- In four of 12 games this year, he has scored, including multiple runs once.
+- In five of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.